Welcome to Naomi House

 Family reunification accounted for 47 of those spaces.
 Thirty were Christians that were persecuted either in their home country or their present country of residence.
 Nine were what we call “Sponsor the Stranger,” where they had no direct contact with anyone in Manitoba.

-The arrivals of these individuals are expected to be between now and 2024.
+The arrival of these individuals are expected to be between now and 2024.
 Brenda Wiebe, the Settlement Coordinator and Worker for Naomi House, and a host of volunteers will oversee the settlement work.

 In addition to the above sponsorships, Naomi House has assisted in sponsoring 66 refugees via Group of Five (G5).
 This assistance is primarily through the offering of help in filling out the paperwork and then submitting these applications to the government.